- Identify four types of organic molecules essential to human functioning

 The term carbohydrate means “hydrated carbon.”
 Recall that the root hydro- indicates water.
 A carbohydrate is a molecule composed of carbon, hydrogen, and oxygen; in most carbohydrates, hydrogen and oxygen are found in the same two-to-one relative proportions they have in water.
 In fact, the chemical formula for a “generic” molecule of carbohydrate is (CH2O)n.

 Carbohydrates are referred to as saccharides, a word meaning “sugars.”
 Three forms are important in the body.
 Monosaccharides are the monomers of carbohydrates.
 Disaccharides (di- = “two”) are made up of two monomers.
 Polysaccharides are the polymers, and can consist of hundreds to thousands of monomers.

-- Glycogen – polymer of glucose that is stored in the tissues of animals, especially in the muscles and liver.
+- Glycogen is also a polymer of glucose, but it is stored in the tissues of animals, especially in the muscles and liver.
 It is not considered a dietary carbohydrate because very little glycogen remains in animal tissues after slaughter; however, the human body stores excess glucose as glycogen, again, in the muscles and liver.

 Functions of Carbohydrates

 The body obtains carbohydrates from plant-based foods.
 Grains, fruits, and legumes and other vegetables provide most of the carbohydrate in the human diet, although lactose is found in dairy products.